RINEXAV/Rinexav-py-modules/README.md

 The Python can be found in the following link: https://www.python.org/downloads/.<br>
 A Python version 3.8 or higher is recommended.
 If you are using the GFZRNX software, download it (https://gnss.gfz.de/services/gfzrnx) and place the .exe file in the appropriate folder.
-After the succesful installation of Python, the user should install several packages that are required for the execution of the optimization code.<br>
+After the successful installation of Python, the user should install several packages that are required for the execution of the optimization code.<br>
 Installation of packages should be done in the up-to-date versions.
 <li>pandas</li>
 <li>numpy</li>